julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Tuesday, September 17, 2024.
+Wednesday, September 18, 2024.
 Quote of the day:

-> "I had rather have a fool to make me merry than experience to make me sad and to travel for it too!" - William Shakespeare
+> "For awhile after you quit Keats all other poetry seems to be only whistling or humming." - F. Scott Fitzgerald